Need for Consensus

 All of these different theories and seemingly shifting positions are causing confusion, not clarity.

-Past theories were not inclusive of key stakeholders.
+The issue was that past theories were not inclusive of key other stakeholders.

 “Global competence” is a competency, which is an employment construct used by human resources regarding the traits a person needs for successful job performance.